 It is worth noting that the diagonal Bell states in Eq.~(\ref{initialBelldiagonalstate}) include the well-known Werner states \cite{bellomo2008PRA} and that $\rho(0)$ is entangled if the largest $\lambda_i^s(0)$ is greater than $1/2$ \cite{Modi2010PRL}.
 The action of the map (\ref{globalrandomfieldmap}) on $\rho(0)$ thus gives another Bell-diagonal state $\rho(t)$ with time-dependent coefficients

-It can be shown that, for all $t\geq0$, the largest $\lambda_i^s(t)$ is always the same, while, depending on the initial values of the coefficients, there are switching times after which the second larger $\lambda_i^s(t)$ changes.
+It can be shown that, for all $t\geq0$, the largest $\lambda_i^s(t)$ is always the same, while, depending on the initial values of the coefficients, there are switching times after which the second largest $\lambda_i^s(t)$ changes.
 Moreover, since the function $f(t)$ is periodic, there will be repeated switching times during the dynamics.
-The restriction of the dynamical map (\ref{globalrandomfieldmap}) to the class of Bell-diagonal states and the order between the $\lambda_i^s(t)$ allows us to easily construct the classical, separable and product states closest to $\rho(t)$ and to analytically calculate the correlation quantifiers in Eq.~(\ref{quantifiers}) \cite{Modi2010PRL}.
+The restriction of the dynamical map of Eq.~(\ref{globalrandomfieldmap}) to the class of Bell-diagonal states and the order between the $\lambda_i^s(t)$ is crucial to construct the classical, separable and product states closest to $\rho(t)$ and thus to analytically calculate the correlation quantifiers in Eq.~(\ref{quantifiers}) \cite{Modi2010PRL}.
 In particular, the closest product states do not evolve ($\pi_t=\Lambda\pi_0=\pi_0$) and are all equal to the normalized $4\times4$ identity $\mathbb{I}/4$, while the classical state closest to $\rho(t)$ is equal to the evolved classical state closest to $\rho(0)$, that is $\chi_{\rho(t)}\equiv\chi_{\Lambda\rho(0)}=\Lambda\chi_{\rho(0)}$.
-These properties permit us, by using the generalized H-theorem, to show that { \arraycolsep{1.5pt} }Therefore, under the map of Eq.~(\ref{globalrandomfieldmap}) not only entanglement but also discord and classical correlations cannot exceed their initial values during the dynamics.
+These properties permit us, by using the generalised H-theorem, to show that { \arraycolsep{1.5pt} }Therefore, under the map of Eq.~(\ref{globalrandomfieldmap}) not only entanglement but also discord and classical correlations cannot exceed their initial values during the dynamics.